jefmud/bottle_session/README.md

     ...
 ```

-Alternately you could put a session connect in the `before_request` and save the session in the `after_request`
+Alternately you could put a session connect in the `before_request` and save the session in the `after_request`.
+Though it is somewhat inefficient to do this.

 ```
 @app.before_request